10 Best Prisoners of War Movies of All Time

 4. Stalag 17 (1953)

-A prison camp where every details about the incarcerated POWs are spilled to the holding Nazi German authorities.
+A prison camp where every detail about the incarcerated POWs are spilled to the holding Nazi German authorities.
 Thinking that one of their own has betrayed them, the remaining prisoners start looking for the mole.
-While this forms the central plot, the miserable lives of the inhabitants unfurls as they make the most of it, living through stale foods, unhygienic conditions and talking lecherously about women.
+While this forms the central plot, the miserable lives of the inhabitants unfurl as they make the most of it, living through stale foods, unhygienic conditions, and talking lecherously about women.
 Combining an entertaining plot line and brilliant performances, this is a classic in every sense.
-Directed by a versatile Billy Wilder, ‘Stalag 17’ earned William Holden the Academy Award for best actor in leading role.
+Directed by a versatile Billy Wilder, ‘Stalag 17’ earned William Holden the Academy Award for Best Actor in the Leading Role.

 Read More: Best Cult Movies of All Time